 Students can create character description cards with words, quotes and phrases that describe fictional characters in the reading they are doing.
 If you have a class or small group that is reading the same book, each student can choose a character to do this for.
 Create “trading cards” of the characters that students can create and share with each other so that each student has a card for each character in the book.
 If students are doing an author study, they could create a “You Are Your Words” about the author.

-As students are learning about different roles within government, they could create a You Are Your Words image about each position using a picture of the person who holds that position in government.
+You Are Your Words image about each position using a picture of the person who holds that position in government.
 The writing could be related to the job description of the position.

-The picture above is an example of a You Are Your Words image that I created with the words from this post!
+You Are Your Words image that I created with the words from this post!

 Tips: If you have an iDevice, the Word Foto app works very similarly and lets you use ANY picture.
 This allows students to define vocabulary words with pictures.